strupo/usernames/README.md

 	alona
 	allyn

-firstinitiallast_long comes has an entery for each letter infront of the lastnames_2500.txt list:
+firstinitiallast_long.txt comes has an entery for each letter infront of the lastnames_2500.txt list:

 	asmith
 	bsmith